TeagrinForde/TeagrinForde/README.md

 Full Stack Web Developer
 ------------------------

-Earned certificate from Georgia Institute of Technology in Full-Stack Development and focusing on my career in software development.
+I have earned a certificate from the Georgia Institute of Technology for Full-Stack Development.
 As a passionate, life-long learner I enjoy the challenges and problem solving aspects of being an adaptive, creative, full-stack developer.
 In addition to PMP certification from Coursera and AI Explorations and their Practical use in School Environments from the International Society for Tehcnology in Education (ISTE), I have previous experience in secondary and post-secondary math education which are necessary to excel in full-stack development.
 I am excited for my new journey and am actively seeking full-time employment that utilizes my skills and emcourages personal and professional growth.

 *   🌍  I'm based out of the Metro Atlanta Area in Georgia
 *   🌱  I’m currently learning **Java and AWS**
 *   ✉️  You can contact me at [teagrinb@gmail.com](mailto:teagrinb@gmail.com)
-*   👨‍💻  All of my projects are available at [https://teagrinforde.github.io/TeagrinForde-WebDevPortfolio/](https://teagrinforde.github.io/TeagrinForde-WebDevPortfolio/)]
+*   👨‍💻  All of my projects are available at [https://teagrinforde.github.io/TeagrinForde-WebDevPortfolio/](https://teagrinforde.github.io/TeagrinForde-WebDevPortfolio/)
 *   🧠  I earned certification for the Full-Stack Coding Bootcamp at Georgia Institute of Technology
 *   🧠  I earned PMP certification from Google's Coursera.
 *   🧠  I earned a certification in Artificial Intelligence Explorations and their Practical use in School Environments from ISTE